- Beleaguered Assistant: To Sir Royston Merchant.

 - Sympathy for the Devil: After her miscarriage.

-- We Want Our Jerk Back: When she becomes a Christian.
+- We Want Our Jerk Back: During her brief stint as a Christian.

 - Characterisation Marches On: Is merely cynical and surly in her debut in series 2, however from series 3 onward she's much more vindictive and violent.

 - Defrosting Ice Queen: With Dave during her Gladiators training, and with Vivian the artist.
 Both involve the men using her for their own purposes, which naturally doesn't end well.

 - Freudian Excuse: Lived with an alcoholic father and a drug addict mother.